apkoponen/100-days-of-code/log.md

 # 100 Days Of Code - Log

+### Day 46: May 29, 2020

+**Today's Progress:**
+- I got annoyed by often going late into Google Meet meetings (because being focused on coding, etc.), so I started building a chrome extension that opens up meetings from Google Calendar automatically.

 ### Day 45: May 28, 2020

 **Today's Progress:**
 - Ended up ditching Auth0 because fetching Github access token through them was as complicated as just implementing Github flow directly.

 ### Day 44: May 27, 2020